Rubusch/linux-c/00__basics/14__hello_kernelthread/README.md

 # Hello Kernelthread Module

-The loadable kernel module, tested on 5.4.75.
+The source was tested compiled and running on 5.4.75.

 ## Usage